Aljunied Group Representation Constituency

 The Aljunied Group Representation Constituency is a five-member group representation constituency (GRC) in north-eastern and eastern Singapore.
 It has five divisions: Bedok Reservoir–Punggol, Eunos, Kaki Bukit, Paya Lebar and Serangoon, managed by Aljunied–Hougang Town Council.
 The current Members of Parliament (MPs) for the constituency are Fadli Fawzi, Gerald Giam, Sylvia Lim, Pritam Singh, and Kenneth Tiong from the Workers' Party (WP).

 History

 1988–2000: Creation and SDP contests

-Aljunied GRC was formed in 1988 and was won by the governing People's Action Party (PAP) against the Singapore Democratic Party (SDP) with 56.33% of the vote in a straight fight.
+Aljunied GRC was formed in 1988 and was won by the governing People's Action Party (PAP) against the Singapore Democratic Party (SDP) with 56.33% of the vote.
 It was uncontested in 1991.
-The SDP returned to the GRC in 1997, but with a much poorer result compared to 1988, garnering only 32.98% of the vote compared to the 43.67% they had previously garnered.
+The SDP returned to the GRC in 1997, but with a much poorer result compared to 1988, garnering 32.98% of the vote compared to the 43.67% they had previously garnered.

 2001–2010: Entry of WP and 2006 general election

 Aljunied GRC was uncontested again in 2001; the WP had attempted to nominate a team for the GRC, however, it was disqualified.
 In 2006, the WP successfully nominated a team for the GRC, which lost with 43.91% of the vote.
 By virtue of the WP team's performance, the sole non-constituency MP (NCMP) seat at the election was offered to one of their members; Sylvia Lim accepted it.